cre134/GettingCleaningData_CourseProject/README.md

 # GettingCleaningData_CourseProject
-This repo contains the necessary files for performing the course project for the Coursera course, Getting and Cleaning Data.
+This repo contains the necessary files for performing the course project for the 'Getting and Cleaning Data'.

 Step 1: Merge the training and the test sets to create one data set.